-The total resistance of the flow meter and the suction strainer must be small enough to ensure a positive static pressure of about 30 kPa on the suction side of the circulation pump.
+If required, a flow meter is used for monitoring of the fuel consumption.
+The total resistance of the flow meter and the suction strainer must be small enough to ensure a positive static pressure of approx. 30 kPa on the suction side of the circulation pump.
+There should be a by-pass line around the consumption meter, which opens automatically in case of excessive pressure drop.

-6.2.5.4 Fine filter or Safety filter, LFO (1F05)
+6.2.5.4 Automatic filter (1F04)